Fractured Magic: Chapter Twenty-Five

 “I…” Gareth began, taken aback by Roman’s tone.
 It was unsettlingly close to desperate.
 “I’ll do my best.”

 Roman sighed in relief and passed a hand through his dark hair, a nervous gesture that suited Roman Hallisey far more than it did Egil.
-Outside, gulls shrieked and hooves rattled on hollow stone as they passed over the bridge to Unity’s island.
+Outside, gulls shrieked and hooves rattled on hollow stone as they passed over the bridge to Unity Island.
+“I didn’t mean to keep it from you, I just didn’t know how to tell you.
+I’m sorry.”

-Finally, the carriage rolled to a stop in front of the courthouse.
+Finally, the carriage rolled to a stop before the courthouse.
 Roman was out first, stretching and yawning while Gareth paid the cab fare.
-He was so casual before the solemn stone and sharp spires of Unity’s oldest, grandest building that Gareth briefly wondered if he’d really broken onto the island at all.
-That had been only two days ago; was he not afraid they'd catch him?
+He stood so casually before the solemn stone and sharp spires of Unity’s oldest, grandest building that Gareth found it hard to believe he’d attacked this island just two days before.
+Was he not afraid they’d catch him?
 “The Magistrates will be in court for another hour yet,” he warned Roman.

 “Take off your jacket,” Roman ordered.

 Just as he had back in the alley with Prince Nochdvor, Gareth obeyed without question.
-He did feel exposed, standing out in the open without a jacket or a waistcoat, but he busied himself by draping the jacket neatly over his arm.
+He felt exposed, standing out in the open without a jacket or a waistcoat, but he busied himself with folding the jacket and draping it neatly over his arm.
 When he looked up again, Roman had stripped out of his tie, waistcoat, and shirt, leaving him in only a scandalous undershirt, his arms bare to the shoulders.
-Gareth tried not to look, but his gaze caught on Roman's scars—he had them on his arms, his shoulders, his hands.
+Gareth’s gaze caught on many scars—Roman had them on his arms, his shoulders, his hands.
 One knotted, particularly gnarled scar rested above his heart, just visible over the top of his shirt.

 “I’m going to teach you how to fight,” Roman announced when Gareth still didn’t ask.